hadley/adv-r/OO-essentials.md

 ## S4

-S4 works in a very similar way to S3, but it is much more formal and rigorous.
+S4 works in a similar way to S3, but it is more formal and rigorous.
 Methods still belong to functions, not classes, but:

-* Classes have a formal definition of their fields, and their parent classes
+* Classes have a formal definition, describing their fields and inheritance structure (parent classes).

-* Method dispatch can be based on multiple objects, not just one.
+* Method dispatch can be based on multiple arguments to a generic function, not just one.

 * There is a specific operator, `@`, for extracting fields out of an S4 object

-There aren't any S4 classes in the commonly used base packages (stats, graphics, utils, datasets, and base), so we'll start by creating an S4 from the built-in stats4 package, which provides some S4 classes and methods associated with maximum likelihood estimation:
+There aren't any S4 classes in the commonly used base packages (stats, graphics, utils, datasets, and base), so we'll start by creating an S4 object from the built-in stats4 package, which provides some S4 classes and methods associated with maximum likelihood estimation:

 ```R
 library(stats4)